eSIM Deployment

 Rolling out eSIM to your entire team at once is tempting but risky.
 If something goes wrong — a device incompatibility, a provisioning delay, a coverage issue — you are dealing with it across the whole business at the same time.

-A staged approach starts with a pilot group, confirms everything works, then expands.
-This is how most well-run deployments happen:
+A staged approach starts with a pilot group, confirms everything works, then expands:

 1